Skip to main content

 Who benefits

-Society overall can benefit from non-discriminatory recruitment practices, but in particular this project has benefitted those with foreign-sounding names, many of whom have third-country backgrounds.
+Society overall can benefit from non-discriminatory recruitment practices, but in particular this project has benefited those with foreign-sounding names, many of whom have third-country backgrounds.

 Funding and resources